Pulverizers

 - Bowl Mill

-- Very similar to MPS mills and come in two main designs: deep bowls and shallow bowls.
+- Very similar to MPS mills and available in two main designs: deep bowls and shallow bowls.

 - Gyratory Crusher

-- Another example of a more application-specific pulverizer is a gyratory crusher.
-This type of crusher is very similar to a jaw crusher, but it utilizes a different motion to crush materials in that it does not rotate.
-Instead, its motion is eccentric, or off-center.
-Gyratory crushers are most commonly used in mine or ore processing plants for either primary or secondary crushing.
+- Another example of an application-specific pulverizer is a gyratory crusher.
+This type of crusher is similar to a jaw crusher but uses a different motion to crush materials.
+Rather than rotating, its motion is eccentric, or off-center.
+Gyratory crushers are commonly used in mine and ore processing plants for either primary or secondary crushing.

 - Cone Crusher

 - A similar crusher to gyratory crushers is a cone crusher.
-A cone crusher is more commonly used for secondary crushing of ore and rocks than primary, and it functions by squeezing the materials between its mantle and bowl liner, where they fall lower and lower until they are small enough to fall through a narrow opening at the bottom of the crusher.
+Cone crushers are more commonly used for secondary crushing of ore and rocks than for primary reduction.
+They function by squeezing material between the mantle and bowl liner, allowing particles to fall lower and lower until they are small enough to pass through the narrow opening at the bottom.

 - Pulverizer

-- Similar to a shredder in function, a pulverizer differs from a shredder in that it can reduce material to tiny particles and can be exact with reduction sizes.
+- Similar to a shredder in function, a pulverizer differs from a shredder because it can reduce material to very small particles and can be more exact about final reduction size.

 - Laboratory Pulverizer